Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Experimental Results

 \textbf{Choice of PINN Design.} We first examine the impact of activation function choice when incorporating PINN-based losses into critic network refinement.
-Specifically, we train VIP using ReLU and Tanh activations in both MuJoCo and MPE environments and report the accumulated rewards in Fig.~\ref{fig:relu_tanh_mujoco}.
+Specifically, we train VIP using ReLU and Tanh activations in both MuJoCo and MPE environments and report the accumulated rewards in Fig.~\ref{fig:relu_tanh_mujoco} and Fig.~\ref{fig:relu_ant} (Appendix~\ref{sec:ant}).
 The results show that the VIP with Tanh consistently achieves higher accumulated rewards than the one with ReLU across all tasks.
-This experiment indicates the importance of activation function choice when using PINN-based losses to refine the critic network and has a consistent conclusion with the previous studies~\cite{deepreach,cod2}.
+This experiment indicates the importance of activation function choice when using PINN-based losses to refine the critic network and has a consistent conclusion with the previous studies~\citep{deepreach,cod2}.
 The good performance of Tanh can be attributed to its smoothness and differentiability, which are particularly important when using PINNs to solve PDEs.

-PINNs typically use fully-connected network architectures and rely on auto-differentiation to compute value gradients for PDEs.
-The PINN residuals, including PDEs and boundary conditions, are further optimized using gradient descent.
+PINNs often use fully-connected network architectures and rely on auto-differentiation to compute value gradients for PDEs.
+The PINN residuals, including PDEs, are further optimized using gradient descent.
 Smooth activation functions like Tanh support stable and accurate gradient flow throughout training, enabling more effective value approximations.
 In contrast, VIP with ReLU often encounters zero-gradient regions during backpropagation, which results in gradient explosion for deeper network architectures or degrades the learning of value functions due to insufficient nonlinearity.
 Therefore, the choice of a smooth activation function like Tanh is better suited for physics-informed learning, thereby ensuring more accurate approximations of the value functions.
+We also investigate the impact of weight parameters for PINN loss terms during VIP training.
+Specifically, we evaluate three configurations in Eq.~\ref{eq:critic_loss}: 1) balanced weights for all loss terms; 2) a large weight for anchor loss while keeping the others balanced; 3) a large weight for HJB residual with balanced weights for the remaining terms.